captainalan/chinese-conversation/README.md

 - [x] Add Welcome image
 - [x] Add a 'Read more' button to news stories user's request
     - I added a button, but a backend will be needed to do a real fetch
-- [ ] Adjust CSS style on 'Read more' button
+- [x] Adjust CSS style on 'Read more' button
+    - It looks better as a plain link
 - [ ] Create newsletter subscription form, new window OR pop over normal content